 If you are interested in pure analytics, you can take two pre-made tests and compare them.
 You will see the metric values for each test, the calculated confidence interval and difference in means, and an indication of whether the event was significant.
 In our example, the event was significant.

-WebPageTest can be automated.
-There is a special application programming interface (API) for this.
+WebPageTest WPT can be automated with API.
 We recommend using the personal version, as you will have to wait a long time for the public version.
 For automation, you need to do the following:

 Lighthouse